 Last week, for no particular reason and in the middle of doing something else, I suddenly had an overwhelming urge to inspect this cabinet.

 The bottom three drawers contained nothing of great interest… a couple of broken fountain pens and three dead watches without straps and a few small foreign coins.

 The top two wider drawers contained similar artefacts and a few cuff links and old shirt collar studs and that was it.

 So why had I been compelled to put on hold what I was doing?
 Why did I feel there was something to do with this little cabinet that just had to be investigated… and right away?

-As my train of thought drifted briefly back to my deceased father my fingers found movement in a small thin panel just above the top long drawer.
-Yes!
-Definite movement.
+As my thoughts drifted briefly back to my deceased father my fingers found movement in a small thin panel just above the top long drawer.
+Yes, definite movement.
 Instinctively I fiddled with the panel and surprise… it smoothly slid outwards.
 Not a panel at all, but a small drawer.
 A doll’s house drawer with no handle, designed to look like part of the frame!

 I was amazed!
 I had known this little trinket all my life and never once did I even consider it could have contained a secret drawer.